Notes on Scala for Java Programmers

 superclass method by accident.

-For example, the Complex
+For example, the Complex class

-can redefine the toString
+can redefine the toString method

-inherited from AnyRef
+inherited from AnyRef.

 class Complex(real: Double, imaginary: Double) {